abroroo/til/Linux/hosts file.md

 Now since there are billions users on internet, it became obsolete.

-However, it is very convenient when it comes to use it as shortcuts for your favorite websites.
+However, it is very convenient when it comes to __use it as shortcuts for your favorite websites__.

 For example, you can just add `ip addresses` of your favorite websites with a shortcut text to your computer's `hosts` file